|Garden Hoses||More Information

 |Gas Bottles||More Information

 Gas BottlesGas bottles contain dangerous liquids which can create safety issues so they should always be returned to a landfill transfer station or scrap metal merchant.
-Gas bottles should never be placed in the yellow lidded recycling bin.
+Gas bottles cannot be recycled through the yellow bin system, however by dropping them of at the following collection points they can be recycled through other methods:

 |Glad Wrap||More Information